danparizher/Pax-Academia/CONTRIBUTING.md

 - `dependencies` (Updates a dependency)
 - `feature` (new feature)
 - `hotfix` (very small bugfix/typo fix)
+- `refactor` (refactoring production code)

 (PR's with no label will be rejected)

+#### 3.3.4 Content
+A PR may not contain code and commits not related to the issue it is solving or feature it is completing.
+F.ex.
+- a PR solving issue #1 may not contain code or commits related to issue #2.
+- Do not include a commit that changes something in the docs when working on a discord command (unless the docs are related to the command)
+- Do not refacter code in cog A when working on cog B
+- ...

 ## 4. Code Guidelines